Skip to main content

 Switch branches with the Git folder dialog

-Yes, from remote Git repo
+Yes, from the remote Git repo

-Yes, from remote Git repo
+Yes, from the remote Git repo

 PATCH operations updating /repos/id from Repos API

-Yes, from remote Git repo
+Yes, from the remote Git repo

 Monorepo support